-Chair shall perform such duties. [will be responsible for the enforcement of all policies and procedures contained in the CPCRB manual, including, but not limited to, scheduling and presiding over meetings; training; communications with the Chief; and confidentiality, including securing any written documents generated by the CPCRB and its members and ensuring that only CPCRB members are in attendance prior to commencement of a meeting].
+Chair shall perform such duties.
+The CPCRB Chair, may request the appointment of a Civilian Investigator by the Village Board to assist with a particular complaint review, including interviewing complainants, police personnel and witnesses, reviewing records and providing a report to the CPCRB.
+On or about December 1 or at such other time as deemed necessary, the Chair shall notify the Village Board in writing of the CPCRB members and alternate members who have not complied with the attendance and/or training requirements. [will be responsible for the enforcement of all policies and procedures contained in the CPCRB manual, including, but not limited to, scheduling and presiding over meetings; training; communications with the Chief; and confidentiality, including securing any written documents generated by the CPCRB and its members and ensuring that only CPCRB members are in attendance prior to commencement of a meeting].

-- [C]D. Criteria for members, [and] alternate members, and appointed police personnel to [of] the CPCRB. - (1) Qualifications. - (a) [Civilian] Members must be residents of the Village of Ossining except as stated in section 8-5A. - (b) Appointed [Police [members] police personnel must be employed full-time by the Village of Ossining Police Department. - (c) CPCRB [M]members and alternate members must agree to a [fingerprint check] full criminal background check. [for the purpose of determining the existence of any criminal convictions.
+- [C]D. Criteria for members, [and] alternate members, and appointed police personnel to [of] the CPCRB. - (1) Qualifications. - (a) [Civilian] Members and alternate members must be residents of the Village of Ossining except as stated in section 8-5A. - (b) Appointed [Police [members] police personnel must be employed full-time by the Village of Ossining Police Department. - (c) CPCRB [M]members and alternate members must agree to a [fingerprint check] full criminal background check. [for the purpose of determining the existence of any criminal convictions.
 See Subsection [B]C(2)(a) below.] - (d) CPCRB [M]members and alternate members must sign a confidentiality oath as follows, "I hereby swear to keep all matters pertaining to the work of the Village of Ossining Civilian Police Complaint Review Board (CPCRB) confidential and never to communicate said matters with any person other than the CPCRB or the Corporation Counsel while a member of the CPCRB or at any time after my term has expired." - (e) CPCRB [M]members and alternate members must comply with all training requirements. - (f) CPCRB [M]members and alternate members must be 18 years of age old or older. - (2) Disqualifications.
-[Members and alternate members:] - (a) [Must not have any criminal convictions] Members may not serve or remain on the CPCRB if they have been convicted of a felony against a police officer or any member of law enforcement; or convicted of a violent crime; or have been incarcerated in the past five years; or have been on probation or parole in the past five years. - (b) CPCRB members and alternate members [Must] shall not be [an] elected officials, or employees of the Village of Ossining or Town of Ossining [or the Ossining Union Free School District] or an immediate family member of such elected official or employee.
+[Members and alternate members:] - (a) [Must not have any criminal convictions] Prospective members may not serve and current members may not continue on the CPCRB if they have been convicted of a

-- (c) CPCRB members and alternate members [Must] shall not be a member of the Police
+- felony; or have been incarcerated in the past five years; or have been on probation or parole in the past five years. - (b) CPCRB members and alternate members [Must] shall not be [an] elected officials, or employees of the Village of Ossining or Town of Ossining [or the Ossining Union Free School District] or an immediate family member of such elected official or employee. - (c) CPCRB members and alternate members [Must] shall not be a member of the Police Community Relations Council (Chapter 37 of the Village of Ossining Code) on the date of appointment to the CPCRB.